viamrobotics/docs/docs/services/data/query.md

 For more information on MQL syntax, see the [MQL (MongoDB Query Language)](https://www.mongodb.com/docs/manual/tutorial/query-documents/) documentation.

-## Query tabular data directly from a compatible client
+## Query data directly from a compatible client

-Configure direct data query to be able to query captured tabular data in the Viam cloud using {{< glossary_tooltip term_id="mql" text="MQL" >}} or {{< glossary_tooltip term_id="sql" text="SQL" >}} from a MQL-compatible client, such as `mongosh` or MongoDB Compass.
+Configure direct data query to be able to query captured data in the Viam cloud using {{< glossary_tooltip term_id="mql" text="MQL" >}} or {{< glossary_tooltip term_id="sql" text="SQL" >}} from a MQL-compatible client, such as `mongosh` or MongoDB Compass.
 Synced data is stored in a MongoDB [Atlas Data Federation](https://www.mongodb.com/docs/atlas/data-federation/overview/) instance.

-You can query against both the captured tabular data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).
+You can query against both the captured data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).

-Only tabular data, such as [sensor](/components/sensor/) readings, can be queried in this fashion.
+Only data such as [sensor](/components/sensor/) readings or time-series data can be queried in this fashion.

 Before being able to query data, you must configure data query.

 ### Configure data query

 {{< alert title="Important" color="note" >}}
-These steps are only required when querying tabular data directly from an MQL-compatible client, such as `mongosh`.
+These steps are only required when querying data directly from an MQL-compatible client, such as `mongosh`.
-You do not need to perform any additional configuration when [querying data in the Viam app](/services/data/query/#query-tabular-data-in-the-viam-app).
+You do not need to perform any additional configuration when [querying data in the Viam app](/services/data/query/#query-data-in-the-viam-app).
 {{< /alert >}}

 1. If you haven't already, [install the Viam CLI](/cli/#install) and [authenticate](/cli/#authenticate) to Viam.